Fulco di Verdura: Verdura LLC

 Fulco broke out on his own in 1939, opening a small salon called Verdura in New York at 712 Fifth Avenue with the financial backing of Cole Porter and Vincent Astor.
 His primary inspiration came from his childhood in Sicily.
 His love of art began when he learned about the Renaissance in an illustrated book on Raphael.
 In the designs he made for Verdura, he continuously incorporated themes of nature, creating brooches that looked like leaves made of colored zircons, a pomegranate made of ruby seeds, a gold corncob made with black pearl kernels, and an artichoke made of emerald petals.

 In 1941, Fulco collaborated with Salvador Dalí on a collection of jewelry designs.
 This historic partnership resulted in the following creations: Medusa brooch, Apollo and Daphne brooch, St. Sebastian objet d'art, spider cigarette case, fallen angel pillbox.
 The collection debuted at the Julien Levy Gallery in Manhattan in 1941 and was later exhibited at the Museum of Modern Art in New York as part of a Dalí/Joan Miro exhibition.
 Also that year, he designed “Night and Day” cufflinks for Cole Porter that were inspired by the lyrics of the hit song and have since become signature Verdura pieces.
-Porter, in return, immortalized Fulco's name in the song “Farming” from the 1941 show Let’s Face It!: “Liz Whitney has, on her bin of manure, a Clip designed by the Duke of Verdura.”
+Porter, in return, immortalized Fulco's name in the song "Farming" from the 1941 show Let's Face It!: "Liz Whitney has, on her bin of manure, a Clip designed by the Duke of Verdura."

 During the 1960s, Cartier sought Fulco's creative input for a potential collaboration.
 However, Fulco declined the offer, choosing to remain independent.

 A perfectionist, Fulco would spend his days drafting precise design sketches, specifying materials, size, and color.
 Joseph Alfano, Fulco's business partner, is responsible for preserving a good portion of Fulco's sketches that now comprise the Verdura archive and otherwise would have been destroyed, rescuing overlooked pages in sketchbooks, scraps left on the floor, and sheets discarded in wastepaper baskets.

-Fulco di Verdura's illustrious clientele included royalty, socialites, and Hollywood legends.
-Among his most notable commissions was the "Indian Headdress Tiara" for Betsy Cushing Whitney, crafted in yellow gold and diamonds, worn at Buckingham Palace when her husband, John Hay Whitney, served as U.S. Ambassador to the United Kingdom, as well as the emerald ‘scarf’ necklace made for Dorothy Paley Hirshon.
-For Wallis Simpson, Duchess of Windsor, Verdura designed exquisite pieces like a thistle-shaped brooch, gem-studded shell ear clips, and jeweled compacts.
-Other distinguished clients include Hollywood stars such as Greta Garbo, Joan Crawford, and Marlene Dietrich, the latter making the Maltese Cross cuffs her signature accessory, as well as socialites like Diana Vreeland and Babe Paley.
+Fulco di Verdura's illustrious clientele included royalty, socialites, and Hollywood stars.
+His notable commissions included the "Indian Headdress Tiara" for Betsy Cushing Whitney, crafted in yellow gold and diamonds, as well as the emerald ‘scarf’ necklace made for Dorothy Paley Hirshon.
+For Wallis, Duchess of Windsor, Verdura designed a thistle-shaped brooch, gem-studded shell ear clips, and jeweled compacts.